-Based on the simulation, WSP concluded that most of the area within the Municipality is expected to have service pressure above the minimum pressure requirement of 275 kPa, with the exception of a few junctions on Melbourne Rd. and Parkhouse Dr. closed to the Village of Melbourne were simulated with pressure below 275kPa under PHD condition, which was majorly caused by the drop of elevation.
-The simulated fire flows in the model were consistent with the hydrant classification maps provided by the Municipality and were generally above 1000 gpm (63 L/s); however, the Village of Appin was a dead-end neighbourhood and was simulated with fire flow below 500 gpm (32 L/s) on all hydrants due to pressure limitation.
-Also, the existing watermains within the Municipality can operate with headlosses below 2km/m, except for the existing 250mm watermain along Victoria St. and the 150mm watermain on Parkhouse Dr. and Deane St. was simulated with headlosses over 2km/m.
+Based on the simulation, WSP concluded that most of the area within the Municipality is expected to have service pressure above the minimum pressure requirement of 275 kPa, with the exception of a few junctions on Melbourne Rd. and Parkhouse Dr. close to the Village of Melbourne were simulated with pressure below 275kPa under PHD condition, caused by the drop of elevation.
+The simulated fire flows in the model were consistent with the hydrant classification maps provided by the Municipality and were generally above 1000 gpm (63 L/s); however, the Village of Appin was a dead-end neighbourhood and was simulated with fire flow below 500 gpm (32 L/s) on all hydrants due to pressure limitations.
+Also, the existing watermains within the Municipality can operate with headlosses below 2km/m, except for the existing 250mm watermain along Victoria St. and the 150mm watermain on Parkhouse Dr. and Deane St. which were simulated with headlosses over 2km/m.

-Based on the hydraulic performance of the water distribution system simulated in WaterGEMs, WSP provided the following recommendations:
+Based on the hydraulic performance of the water distribution system simulated in WaterGEMs, WSP provides the following recommendations:

-- 1. Installing an in-line Booster Pump Station close to the intersection of Parkhouse Dr. and Thames Rd. to increase system pressure and fire flow availability within the Village of Appin and Melbourne. - 2.
-Adding a second connection to the Village of Glencoe along Main St. between Industrial Rd. and Parkhouse Dr., parallel to the existing 300mm major supply main east of Main St. This will provide two supply mains into Glencoe rather than one and reduce headloss along the existing 250mm watermain on Victoria St.
+- 1. Installing an in-line Booster Pump Station close to the intersection of Parkhouse Dr. and Thames Rd. to increase system pressure and fire flow availability within the Village of Appin and Melbourne.
+Estimated Cost: \$8.75M - 2.
+Adding a second connection to the Village of Appin along the easement west of Thames Rd., crossing the railway and connected to the dead-end junction on Dugald St. to increase fire flow availability and improve water resilience within the Appin network.
+Estimated Cost: \$3.2M - 3.
+Adding a second connection to the Village of Glencoe along Main St. between Industrial Rd. and Parkhouse Dr., parallel to the existing 300mm major supply main east of Main St. This will provide two supply mains into Glencoe rather than one and reduce headloss along the existing 250mm watermain on Victoria St. Estimate Cost: \$1.35M